 The proof is in the higher-quality and longer-lasting fruits

 We’ve had great results with our small farm initiatives!
 While we’re still learning every day, we already have some success stories.

 Kenyan farmers that we met with during our time in Kenya (2017)

 In this case study about our work in Kenya in 2017, Apeel proved to be a valuable solution to common challenges related to market infrastructure.
 When faced with unexpected logistical challenges during transport from seller to buyer, namely a shipping container whose refrigeration failed, only Apeel-treated avocados could be sold for a good price.
 The untreated produce was entirely overripe and unmarketable.
 Not only does Apeel improve avocado quality and extend marketable shelf life without refrigeration, but it also acts as a risk management tool.

 Additionally, our friends at Good Land Organics in California have been able to begin exporting their caviar limes to Europe, which is something that wasn’t possible when they hadn’t treated this crop with Apeel.
 As an aside, if you’ve never had a caviar lime, you’ve got to try one.

 The Strategic Initiatives Team has big things planned for 2019.

-If you work on a small farm and/or unique specialty produce and are looking to join up with Apeel to help extend your produce’s shelf life or are just looking for more information, please get in contact with us by filling out the business inquiry form on our site.
+If you work on a small farm and/or unique specialty produce and are looking to join up with Apeel to help extend your produce’s shelf life or are just looking for more information, click the button below to get in contact with us.
 We look forward to hearing from you!

 Special thanks to Ydun Donahoe, Senior Manager of Strategic Initiatives